HackerYou/student-resources/Setup-Guide-WD-Bootcamp.md

 ### Asking Questions After Class Hours
 - The #helpme Slack channel in the Juno College Workspace is available to you any time!
 - Evening and weekend Alumni Office Hours are scheduled throughout your Bootcamp.
 The timing of these sessions will be added to your Bootcamp Student calendar and are noted in your Important Dates document.
 - 1:1 Mentorship can always be arranged if you want support with revisiting concepts!
-Please Laura Easson (the Student Experience Coordinator) via [Slack](https://junocollege.slack.com/team/U01JN7E8ELE) to schedule time with an alumni mentor.
+Please Laura Easson (the Student Experience Specialist) via [Slack](https://junocollege.slack.com/team/U01JN7E8ELE) to schedule time with an alumni mentor.

 ### Huddles
 You’ll be added to a Slack channel in the Juno Bootcamp Workspace with your Huddle Group classmates the first week of classes.